0xJacky/nginx-ui/docs/guide/config-server.md

 - Type: `string`
 - Suggestion: `https://mirror.ghproxy.com/`

-For users who may experience difficulties downloading resources from Github (such as in mainland China), this option allows them to set a proxy for github.com to improve accessibility.
+For users who may experience difficulties downloading resources from GitHub (such as in mainland China), this option allows them to set a proxy for github.com to improve accessibility.